CooperSmout/coopersmout.github.io/_posts/2021-08-31-investigating-ivermectin.md

 * Consider whether I should read the article.
 Normally I would suggest this is best practice, but given the reputation of Cochrane Reviews and the state of my rumbling tummy, I decide I should probably go review some breakfast instead.

-_Was this post helpful?
+*Was this post helpful?
 Do you use other techniques when searching for information?
-Let me know in the comments below!_
+Let me know in the comments below!
+You can also subscribe to future posts by clicking the paper aeroplane icon at the bottom of this page.*